Take one capsule once daily.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Constella® 290 micrograms hard capsules; Almirall Limited, The electronic Medicines Compendium.
-Dated April 2014.
+Manufacturer's PIL, Constella® 290 micrograms hard capsules; Allergan Limited, The electronic Medicines Compendium.
+Dated September 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.